pgiank28/AES/README.md

 # AES
-This is a very simple AES imlementation in python.
+This is a plain AES imlementation in python.
 It's a script that can be used by another python script by importing it and calling it's functions.